n7on/docker-internals/README.md

 # Docker Internals
-Docker is a way to isolate a process, using virtually every possible way in Linux kernel.
+Docker is a way to isolate processes, using virtually every possible way in Linux kernel, but mainly `namespaces`.
 This is a basic introduction to the concepts of Docker without using Docker.

 Following main kernel features are used by Docker:
 ### namespaces